 You may also join the discussion of emergency data recovery over network on our forum.

 Important!
-If you believe that the hard drive in the computer is malfunctioning, use R-Studio Agent Emergency to create an image of the hard drive.
+If you believe that the hard drive in the computer is malfunctioning, use R-Studio Agent Emergency create an image of the hard drive.
 DO NOT ATTEMPT TO DO ANYTHING ELSE WITH IT BY YOURSELF!
 Don't try to run a scan or recovery procedure.
-Don't try to use some other data recovery software.
-Remember, tampering with a drive in this condition will surely inflict more damage to your files.
-At best, you'll have to pay extra money to a professional data recovery service.
-At worst, you'll lose all your data for good.
-Bring the drive to qualified data recovery professionals.
-They have special equipment, software, and, most important, the required skills to work with such drives.
+Don't try using any other data recovery software.
+Remember, tampering with a drive in this condition will surely cause further damage to your files.

 Moreover, it is a good practice to always create images and recover files from them, even if the hard drive and other hardware work normally.
 This keeps your data safe from accidental data corruption.